microsoft/beachball/docs/overview/getting-started.md

 # Getting Started

 Javascript ecosystem moves fast.
 It moves so fast that sometimes the tools need to catch up to it.
 One of the reasons that this particular ecosystem is so vibrant and agile is in its ability to share code via npm packages.
 This has led to an explosion of versions of packages in the npm registries.
 These days, we have public and private registries.
-Developers also have to keep their git repos sync'ed up with the npm registry versions... what a hassle!
+Developers also have to keep their git repos synced up with the npm registry versions... what a hassle!

 ### Beachball Workflow